-An Excel version of this form is available for download in the document section of iRepertoire's website (http://www.irepertoire.com/#!manuals/c222i) or by contacting customer service.
+An Excel version of this form is available for download here or by contacting customer service for the iR-profile Sample Designation Sheet.
 This form can also be used as a guide during the submission of data to iRepertoire for downstream data analysis.